Adversarial Defenses via Vector Quantization: High-Probability Certification of Robustness

-In this work, we develop a numerical approach to estimate this upper bound, where we see that pRD and swRD exhibit much smaller values in the term of this bound (see Section \ref{sec:kld experiment}).
-Notably, the improvement of pRD and swRD over RandDisc in this bound primarily lies in the improvement in the first KL term, \ie ${\rm D_{KL}}(\mathbf{Q}_{C|X=x}||\mathbf{Q}_{C|X=x'})$.
-This can be intuitively explained as follows.
+Note that our upper-bound $U_{\rm KL}(x)$ is tighter than that used in \cite{randdisc} as the latter uses the data-processing inequality twice.

-Comparing with RandDisc, pRD and swRD perform vector quantization in a higher dimensional space.
+In this work, we develop a numerical approach to estimate this upper bound $U_{\rm KL}(x)$, given in Section \ref{sec: exp-p1}, and we show, in Section \ref{sec:exp-kld}, that pRD and swRD exhibit much smaller values of this bound.
+Notably, the improvement of pRD and swRD over RandDisc in this bound primarily lies in the improvement in the first term of the bound, namely, ${\rm KL}(\mathbf{Q}_{C|X=x}||\mathbf{Q}_{C|X=\mathcal{A}(x)})$.
+This improvement can be intuitively explained as follows: compared to RandDisc, pRD and swRD perform vector quantization in a higher dimensional space.
 In this space, there is arguably more structure in the signal distribution.
-The obtained cluster centers $c$ for $x$ are more resilient to noise or perturbation.
+The cluster centers $c$ obtained from $x$ are more resilient to noise or perturbation.
+Details of the estimation approach and experimental results are presented in Sections \ref{sec: exp-p1} and \ref{sec:exp-kld}.